 What I love about this book is that it takes you on a tour of London of today and of the past.
 It explores the actual historical events and plays up some theories that lasted through the years.
 What is true and what is made up will definitely make you search for answers.
 Berry also incorporates a lot of historical facts that he blends creatively into a fictional narrative.

 The Odyssey – Homer

-The Odyssey, creates somewhere around 725 BC by the poet Homer, is a follow up the Iliad.
-Here we meet the Greek hero Odysseus, trying to sail home after the end of the Trojan War.
+The Odyssey created somewhere around 725 BC by the poet Homer, follows up the Iliad.
+Here we meet the Greek hero Odysseus, trying to sail home after the Trojan War.
 Lost at sea, he falls prey to various mythical foes, including the enchanting siren Calypso.

 While this definitely isn’t as fast-paced as the other books on this list, the book provides a fascinating insight into the ancient Greek minds.
 It definitely inspires travel in me and makes me yearn for Greece.
 I could definitely get lost sailing the Mediterranean from one island to the next.